-Since most of the Business Schools in India do NOT make work experience compulsory, an individual can appear for the CAT exam for the first time in his/her final year of graduation.
+Since most Business Schools in India do NOT make work experience compulsory; however, the exam conducting body does not release any details about it in the official notification.
+An individual can appear for the CAT exam for the first time in his/her final year of graduation.
 To put it simply, a student attending a 4-year graduate program can attempt the exam for the first time in his/her 7th semester.
 Similarly, a student attending a 3-year program may attempt this exam in his/her 5th semester.

-Here are some tips that final year students can use to prepare for the CAT more effectively:
+Read the below article to know “Can final year students apply for CAT”.
+Our experts have also listed some tips that final-year students can use to prepare for the CAT more effectively:

 This is when you need to put your foot on the pedal.
 Enrol in a good institute/test series for further preparation.
 Ideally, you should be enrolled in at least 2 all India level test series.

 - Give One Mock Per Week: